 If you need to cut down on appliances due to limited counter space or storage room, you might want to consider a multifunction appliance with a slow cooker setting.
 Some newer models of rice cookers have a slow cook function, as do some pressure cookers.

 This is one appliance you'll want to use often, so chose carefully when it comes to size and features.
-Read consumer reviews and understand issues often associated with slow cookers.
-There are many very good brands including Crock-Pot, Hamilton Beach, Cuisinart, Rival and KitchenAid.
+There are many very good brands including Crock-Pot, Hamilton Beach, Cuisinart, Rival, and KitchenAid.